novaprotocolio/documentation/white-paper.md

 ![architecture](assets/NovalexBlockchain.svg?sanitize=true)

+What is Novalex Blockchain?
+Blockchain is a decentralized distributed database or ledger.
+What decentralization means that the application or service continues to be availabel and usable even if a server or a group of servers on a network crashes or are not available.
+Distributed means that any server or node on the network is connected to every other node directly or indirectly.

 ### Design

 Novalex is a public EVM-compartible blockchain that allows you to create blocks within 1 second, with some advantanges: